narenderpanwar/certified-kubernetes-administrator-course/docs/07-Security/21-Service-Accounts.md

    - Sometimes, pods need to interact with external services or APIs.
    - Service accounts can be used to securely manage authentication credentials required for these interactions, reducing the risk of exposing sensitive information.
    - To provide access to a Pod running in AWS EKS (Elastic Kubernetes Service) to access an S3 bucket, you typically use IAM roles and IAM policies.
 Here's a general overview of the steps involved:
-     - ​**Create an IAM Role**​: You'll need to create an IAM role that your EKS cluster can assume.
+     - **Create an IAM Role**: You'll need to create an IAM role that your EKS cluster can assume.
 This role will have permissions to access the S3 bucket.
-     - **Attach Policies to the IAM Role**​: Attach the necessary policies to the IAM role to grant permissions for accessing the S3 bucket.
+     - **Attach Policies to the IAM Role**: Attach the necessary policies to the IAM role to grant permissions for accessing the S3 bucket.
 The policies should include permissions for the specific actions (e.g., `s3:GetObject`, `s3:PutObject`) on the target S3 bucket or resources.
-     - **Update Kubernetes Service Account**​: Update the Kubernetes service account associated with your Pod or Pods to use the IAM role you created.
+     - **Update Kubernetes Service Account**: Update the Kubernetes service account associated with your Pod or Pods to use the IAM role you created.
 This is typically done by annotating the service account with the ARN (Amazon Resource Name) of the IAM role.
-     - **Use AWS SDK or CLI in Your Application**​: In your application code running inside the Pod, you can use the AWS SDK (such as AWS SDK for Go, AWS SDK for Python, etc.) or AWS CLI to interact with the S3 bucket.
+     - **Use AWS SDK or CLI in Your Application**: In your application code running inside the Pod, you can use the AWS SDK (such as AWS SDK for Go, AWS SDK for Python, etc.) or AWS CLI to interact with the S3 bucket.
 The SDK or CLI will automatically pick up the IAM role credentials associated with the EC2 instance running your Pod.

 - Here's an example of how you can annotate a Kubernetes service account with the IAM role ARN:

   ```
   apiVersion:
   kind: ServiceAccount